myelintek/documentation/user/pipeline.rst

 A pipeline action is a step in a pipeline procedure.
 Available action types:

-* *Git pull*: pull source code fromt git repository
+* *Git pull*: pull source code from git repository
 * *Docker run*: run commands in a Docker container
 * *Model publish*: publish training artifacts to model